javomode/recipe-ratings-food.com/README.md

 | 1 in canada chocolate chip cookies   | 453467 |        45 |          1848091 | 2011-04-11  | ['calories (595.1)', 'total fat (46.0)', 'sugar (211.0)', 'sodium (22.0)', 'protein (13.0)', 'saturated fat (51.0)', 'carbohydrates (26.0)'] |        12 |              11 |    424680 |      453467 | 2012-01-26 |        5 |            5 |
 | 412 broccoli casserole               | 306168 |        40 |            50969 | 2008-05-30  | ['calories (194.8)', 'total fat (20.0)', 'sugar (6.0)', 'sodium (32.0)', 'protein (22.0)', 'saturated fat (36.0)', 'carbohydrates (3.0)']    |         6 |               9 |     29782 |      306168 | 2008-12-31 |        5 |            5 |

+#### Univariate Analysis
 <iframe
   src="assets/most_ingredients.html"
-  width="800"
-  height="600"
+  width="1000"
+  height="800"
   frameborder="0"
 ></iframe>

 This bar plot shows the most frequently used ingredients across all recipes in the dataset.
-Unsurprisingly, common staples like salt, onions, and garlic appear most often, reflecting their widespread use in a variety of dishes.
+Unsurprisingly, common staples like salt, butter, and sugar appear most often, reflecting their widespread use in a variety of recipes.

+<iframe
+  src="assets/least_tags.html"
+  width="1000"
+  height="800"
+  frameborder="0"
+></iframe>

+This bar plot displays the least frequently used tags in the dataset.
+These rare tags represent niche or highly specific recipe categories and ingredients, a particular one being: Throw the ultimate fiesta with this sopaipillas recipe from Food.com, which is not longer even a tag anymore, but almost a description.
+The specificity and uniqueness of these tags highlight less common culinary themes or specialized dishes.